-Count Lee William Carnette shares his recollection of his meeting with Joan Crawford during the Seattle Seafair in 1968, followed by his continued correspondence with Crawford until her death in 1977.
+Count Lee William Carnette shares his recollection of meeting Joan Crawford during the Seattle Seafair in 1968, followed by his continued correspondence with Crawford until her death in 1977.
 Special thanks to Count Carnette for sharing his memories with this website.

 In the summer of 1968, I learned through a news report that my favorite film actress would be arriving in my city to take part in our annual Seattle Seafair celebrations.
 She would crown our new Seafair Queen and be the Grand Marshall of our Seafair Parade.